Working remotely is here to stay

 But the truth is, there can be plenty of time-wasters and distractions at home too.
 From your favourite TV shows, to toddlers who run around and start screaming mid-presentation.
 Even worse, there’s that fridge full of snacks — which is not only distracting but dangerous for the waist-line!
 Work/life balance can be great when you work from home, but you have to make it so.
 And being home doesn’t immediately improve concentration all by itself.

 One of the best life-hacks here is to create clear boundaries, both for yourself and those you live with.
+Decide what your working hours will be, and stick to them.
+Decide when, and how many coffee breaks you will have — and stick to it!
+Don’t work in your pyjamas!
+Turn off, or mute, the notifications on your social media.
 Dedicate specific time and space to your work and limit the distractions within these boundaries to a minimum.

 Software in the cloud

 This is one of the great perks of modern technology; that allows you to work remotely, not just from your home, but from anywhere you want or have to.